 Steve joined Watsi on September 30th, 2013.
-Three years ago, Steve became the 2642nd member to automatically support a new Watsi patient every month.
-Since then, 3,323 more people have become monthly donors!
-Steve's most recent donation supported Moses, a baby from Kenya, to fund testicular surgery.
+Six years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Steve's most recent donation supported Sayuni, a 4-year-old girl from Tanzania, to fund leg surgery.

-Yoeun is a 76-year-old grandmother of thirty from Cambodia.
-She has six daughters, four sons, and enjoys listening to the monks pray on the radio and visiting the pagoda in her spare time.
-Two years ago, Yoeun developed a cataract in her left eye, causing her blurry vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Yoeun learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
-On July 15, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-She says, "I hope that after my surgery I am able to go outside on my own and can help with the housework and recognize my grandchildren's faces."
+Khloem is a 74-year-old retired rice farmer.
+He and his wife have two sons, two daughters, and many grandchildren.
+All his children are rice farmers on their family land.
+Khloem and his wife no longer farm, and they are supported by their children.
+At home, he likes to listen to the news and monks pray on the radio.
+About one year ago, Khloem developed a cataract in his left eye, causing him photophobia, tearing, and blurry vision.
+He has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on his own.
+When Khloem learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
+On March 10th, doctors will perform a small incision cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $229 procedure.
+Khloem shared, "I hope after surgery I can see more clearly again.
+I look forward to going outside and visiting my local pagoda."